-If you handle a bat with bare hands, or if a bat is found flying in a room with a sleeping child, you should call your doctor and the Department of Health and Human Services at (603) 271-4496 right away.
+If you handle a bat with bare hands, or if a bat is found flying in a room with a sleeping child, you should call your doctor and the NH Department of Health and Human Services, Bureau of Infectious Disease Control at (603) 271-4496 right away.
 Do not release the bat as it can be tested for rabies if you have it.
 Rabies is a fatal disease – but it is treatable if you do so immediately.

-For more information on rabies see the Department of Heath and Human Services Communicable Disease Control & Surveillance webpage at dhhs.nh.gov/dphs/cdcs/rabies.
+For more information on rabies see the NH Department of Heath and Human Services website at dhhs.nh.gov/dphs/cdcs/rabies.

 As early as late March, some bats may decide to emerge from hibernacula to seek food, but most wait until mid-April.